penrose/penrose/examples/structural-formula/DevLog.md

 Things worked out ok for a small example like a water molecule (just two hydrogens and an oxygen).
 But when I tried running a bigger molecule (caffeine) everything slowed down considerably.
 I think this has to do with having an all-pairs `encourage` statement, where every atom tries to reach a certain distance from every other.
 Here, it seems like _compiling_ is what is taking forever; once an initial compilation step has completed (it seems), it's fast to resample and optimize the diagram.

 The actual layout also leaves something to be desired.
 Basically this is a graph layout problem, which I'm trying to hack into the Penrose optimizer.
+The way I do this currently is I ensure that I ask for atoms that are connected by a bond to be a target distance from each-other, then for all pairs of atoms (whether or not connected by a bond) I encourage a repulsive energy to be close to zero.

+For small molecules (with fewer than 10 atoms, i.e., fewer than 10 nodes in the graph) this tends to work ok; for larger molecules, if I keep hitting "resample" and get very, very lucky, I eventually get a decent layout without confusing edge overlaps.